Frequently asked questions

 What if I was raised in a different denomination?

 You might be surprised to learn that many Episcopalians originally worshiped in another denomination.
 Everyone is welcome at St. Paul’s.

 Can I receive Communion at worship?

-In the Episcopal Church, all baptized Christians, no matter their denomination, are welcome to receive both the bread and the wine.
+In the Episcopal Church, everyone, no matter their religious background, is welcome to receive both the bread and the wine.

 How do I receive communion?

 You may stand or kneel at the altar to receive communion.
-To receive the bread, simply put your hands out one on top of the other, palms up, and one of our worship leaders will place a piece of bread in your hands.
-Another worship leader will offer you the wine in a chalice.
+To receive the bread, simply put your hands out one on top of the other, palms up, and the priest will place a piece of bread in your hands.
+Another communion minister will offer you the wine in a chalice.
 You may take a sip of the wine or dip the bread into the chalice (we call that “intinction”).

-If you are not interested in receiving communion, cross your arms over your chest and the priest will give you a blessing.
-If you have a child who is too young or not yet baptized, the priest will bless them as well.
+If you are not interested in receiving communion, you may come forward and cross your arms over your chest; the priest will give you a blessing.
+Small children and babies are often blessed as well.